dev-tvj/dev-tvj/README.md

 I am a backend developer Junior, **looking for new remote job opportunities!** 🇧🇷 ~ Brazil and World ~ 🌎

-I am studying in the higher course of systems analysis and development at the university UNIRFAN-SP (BRAZIL).
+I am studying in the superior course of systems analysis and development at the university UNIRFAN-SP (BRAZIL).

 In love with technologies and evolving each day more as a programmer. ❤️ 💻